-Without further delay, let's check out the recipe, but if you want to know what i have prepared for past 3 days under Whole Grains, here they are
+Without further delay, let's check out the recipes, but if you want to know what i have prepared for past 3 days under Whole Grains, here they are

 Day 1 - Kambu Koozh